-Each course normally includes two or more liberal arts disciplines, encourages pursuit of the designated outcomes, and uses a variety of learning techniques appropriate to adult learners.
+Each course encourages pursuit of the designated outcomes and uses a variety of learning techniques appropriate to adult learners.
 Instructional techniques include case studies, debate, written and oral presentations, and group activity.
 These techniques develop targeted leadership abilities and understanding.
-Students are encouraged to see abilities and understandings as cross-disciplinary and to view content areas as integrated.
-The program reflects the view that the world in which we operate is complex, and that dealing with it successfully requires well-developed integrative abilities.
+Students are encouraged to see abilities and